-The review found that there was a risk to the business of USB massive storage across all MMG user computers, developed a new Group Policy to disable USB massive storage, with only limited special exemptions to be granted.
+The review found that there was a risk to the business of USB massive storage across all MMG user computers, with not only a risk of malware but also a risk of confidential data leakage.
+In 2021 alone, 15 potential security incidents had been raised.
+To manage the potential cyber security risks going forward, the business developed a new Group Policy to disable USB massive storage, with only limited special exemptions to be granted.
 A process is currently underway to gradually block MMG user access and encourage storage and transfer via MMG network systems.
 Once complete, this project will be another step to help better protect MMG's important and confidential information online.